nth-chile/gagesalzano2/_includes/about.md

 <img src='{{ '/assets/images/man_raising_hand.png' | prepend: site.url }}' alt='Wave emoji' class='emoji'> <span id='me'>Hi, my name is Gage Salzano.</span>

-I'm a graphic web designer or whatever you want to call it.
+I'm a graphic web designer, or whatever you want to call it.
 I help people create brands for new companies and initiatives, conceptualize marketing campaigns, visualize and illustrate things and design websites.
 My goal is to <span id='clickingaway'>always provide the best quality stuff I can for a fair price</span>.

 I have been lucky enough to have been <span id='work-experience'>employed at some cool agencies and studios through the years</span>.
 I had the opportunity to work directly with a range of clients and learned a ton of things about what it takes to get projects done.